Fyansford Cement Works Railway: History

 The cement works railway operated until 1966, when it was replaced by an above-ground conveyor belt between a new crushing works on the quarry floor and the cement works.
 At the time of its closure, the railway's motive power consisted of a diesel-electric locomotive (which was sold to the Victorian Railways), and six steam locomotives, which were donated to preservation societies.

 Locomotives

-Of the original twelve locomotives, seven (one diesel and six steam locomotives) are still in existence today.
-With the relocation to Queenscliff of the Australian Standard Garratt from the Newport Railway Museum in May 2013, all six steam locomotives existing at the time of the line's closure are now in preservation at the Bellarine Railway.
+Of the original twelve locomotives, seven (one diesel and six steam locomotives) are still in existence.
+Following the relocation of the Australian Standard Garratt from the Newport Railway Museum to Queenscliff in May 2013, all six steam locomotives existing at the time of the line's closure were in preservation at the Bellarine Railway.